 You may never see Hamengkubuwono X himself — but as a visit to his Kraton makes clear, you feel his presence (and that of his ancestors) everywhere.

-- Within Walking Distance: several sites of interest lie scattered around the periphery of the royal palace.
-Check out our list of Museums & Tourist Attractions Around the Yogyakarta Kraton.
+There are several sites of interest within walking distance lie scattered around the periphery of the royal palace.

 Entering the Kraton